Calc2790/vscode/README.md

-this is a chatting website i created using html
+this is a chatting website and other website theme  i created using html im a begginer tho so dont judge ppl